rilysh/dotscripts/README.md

 sudo vim /etc/default/grub

 # Disable watchdog in grub
-GRUB_CMDLINE_LINUX_DEFAULT="loglevel=0 nowatchdog" # Remember to append it after first parameter and separate them with a space
+GRUB_CMDLINE_LINUX_DEFAULT="loglevel=0 nowatchdog" # Remember to append it after the first parameter and separate them with a space
 # Save and exit
 ```
 Now update the grub config with